Supply Chain Management and Collaboration: Managing supply chain risks

 Anticipating & Mitigating Potential Risks

-During the IndustryWeek-hosted webinar "Avoiding Supply Chain Pain", Nutanix's Senior Vice President of Operations David Sangster, CIMdata's Vice President of Research Stan Przybylinski and Arena Solutions' Director of Product Marketing Scott Reedy discussed the challenges and best practices for mitigating and managing risks to achieve supply chain excellence.
+During the IndustryWeek-hosted webinar "Avoiding Supply Chain Pain", Nutanix's Chief Operating Officer, David Sangster, CIMdata's Vice President of Research Stan Przybylinski and Arena Solutions' Director of Product Marketing Scott Reedy discussed the challenges and best practices for mitigating and managing risks to achieve supply chain excellence.
 In a follow-up interview with Arena Solutions, David Sangster elaborated on how Nutanix anticipates and mitigates potential supply chain risks—and, perhaps more importantly, how his company learns from its past mistakes.

 Best Practices Make Your Company Vulnerable to Supply Chain Disruption

 Traditional manufacturing best practices that your company has worked so hard to put in place may have actually made it more vulnerable to supply chain disruptions.
 This seems counterintuitive, says Sangster, but "consider that while Just-in-Time (JIT) manufacturing practices reduce inventory costs and streamline operations, these initiatives also leave little to no buffer of inventory, nor time to deal with supply or delivery glitches.
 Most companies rarely provide inventory buffer beyond that stemming from demand variability."
 Supply chain risk management measures help to reevaluate your company's manufacturing best practices, the ways in which they compete with one another, and how they may undermine your ability to ride out disruptions.